 CBD was mentioned as a potential treatment for itchy skin in a study published in the Journal of the American Academy of Dermatology (JAAD).
 The journal cited a 2005 paper that found 81 percent of patients with itchy skin who treated their problem with a CBD cream experienced complete regression of their symptoms.

 The authors of the JAAD article suggested that cannabinoids may be able to block signals transmitted to the brain from nerve endings in the skin that indicate skin itching.
 When combined with skin-soothing ingredients like menthol in topical products, the effect can be even stronger.

 A study published in the journal Peer J Life & Environment revealed promising findings for people with psoriasis.
 The study found that cannabinoid receptors located in the skin can reduce excess skin cell growth, which is a common issue among those with psoriasis.

 The researchers stated that cannabinoids could have the potential to turn off the receptors that are involved in excess skin cell buildup in patients.

-The same benefits that apply to conditions like psoriasis or eczema may also help with general irritation of the skin and its appearance.
+The same benefits that apply to conditions like eczema or psoriasis may also help with general irritation of the skin and its appearance.
 However, people need to make sure that their products don’t contain other skin irritants that could compromise the efficacy of CBD and further irritate sensitive skin.